vivekascoder/vivekascoder.github.io/content/custom/microblog.md

 path = "microblog"
 +++

+## 📅 2023-01-26
+Started using
+`⌥ + d` to directly go to the defination without using mouse and doing `⌘ + click` on the word.
+It's a very useful shortcut.

 ## 📅 2023-01-21
 I'm happy cause I managed to wake up at the perfect time and feeling relatively better now. :)